ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What did John Hinckley do to impress Jodie Foster?
 * When did they won the lottery?
 * What two US biochemists won the Nobel Prize in medicine in 1992?
-* How many films did Ingmar Bergman make? >> with nsubj
+* How many films did Ingmar Bergman make?
 * Who has written "The Hitchhiker's Guide to the Galaxy"?
 * Who wrote "The Hitchhiker's Guide to the Galaxy"?
 * Who invented the hula hoop?
 * Who killed Gandhi?
-* Who elected the president ?
+* Who elected the president?

 look at the verb ? (passive, acted ...)

 ##### ---

-* Who held the endurance record for women pilots in 1929?
 * How many children does Barack Obama have? > not do an intersection each time a node have several children.
-* Which books did Suzanne Collins write? (?)
+* Which books did Suzanne Collins write?

 ccomp
 =====